 Capitole is the only licenced taxi company in Toulouse and has a poor reputation amongst locals.
 There are a few taxi ranks but your best bet is pre-ordering your taxi before hand.
 That being said, it is not uncommon for there to be waits of more than an hour when all other modes of transport have stopped running.

-For some of the best hotel selections, visit our Gay Toulouse Hotels page.
+It’s best to stay within the city centre.
+For some of great hotel deals in Toulouse, visit our Gay Toulouse Hotels page.

 Airbus – you can actually take guided tours of the Airbus facillities but you must book well in advance.
 The tour takes a hour and includes a tour of the A380 production line.
 Photography is strictly forbidden and you must bring photographic ID.